Bad breath, gum disease, decay, tooth loss will be the long term consequence of not brushing your teeth regularly.

-Brushing your teeth should be an essential part of your daily routine, no matter your age or circumstances.
+Brushing your teeth and cleaning interdental spaces, should be an essential part of your daily routine, no matter your age or circumstances.

 What actually happens if you do not brush your teeth will very much depend on how long you choose not to brush your teeth for, your diet and general health.

 Your teeth are not likely to just fall out if you fail to brush once or twice, but continuing to do so will cause a chain of health issues that will likely lead to eventual tooth loss.

 If you simply forget to brush one day is one thing, actively choosing not to brush is another.